-Rob joined us in 2002, bringing his broad knowledge of design, construction and the built environment to our transport and urban design projects.
+Rob Naybour joined in 2002, bringing his broad knowledge of design, construction and the built environment to our transport and urban design projects.
 He became a director in 2008 and in 2015 was awarded the RIBA London Project Architect of the Year title for his work on the Paddington Integrated Project.

 In 2013 the practice transitioned to a Limited Liability Partnership and appointed a number of partners to further support the growth and development of the practice in the UK and overseas.